PremiseWP/premise-tabs/README.md

 new Premise_Tabs( $tabs, 'my_class' );
 ```

-Then in your CSS, refernece it this way - All tabs by default have the class `.ptabs-wrapper` attached to
+Then in your CSS, refernce it this way:
-their main wraopper `div` and all the CSS is scoped to that class.
-So it is safe to always prefix your
-CSS with that class to ensure that it overrides the CSS from Premise Tabs.

 ```CSS
 .ptabs-wrapper.ptabs-my_class {
 	/* all your CSS here will override the CSS from Premise Tabs */ }
 ```

+**Note:** All tabs by default have the class `.ptabs-wrapper` attached to
+their main wraopper `div` and all the CSS is scoped to that class.
+So it is safe to always prefix your
+CSS with that class to ensure that it overrides the CSS from Premise Tabs.

 ### Using The Raw Feature